Our stance on captive animals, Animal welfare & tourism

 Captive animal attractions we do not promote

-in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewala from the site.
-Read more on why we don't support Pinnewala Elephant Orphanage here
+Pinnewala Elephant Orphanage in Sri Lanka was the subject of a report by the animal welfare charity Born Free which led to our decision to exclude any trips that visit Pinnewala from the site.
+Read more on why we don't support Pinnewala Elephant Orphanage here.

-.
-Other than in exceptional circumstances (when elephant riding forms part of the protection of highly endangered rhinos and tigers in national parks) we do not promote any elephant rides.
-Read more about how we reached this decision in our elephant trekking guide
+Elephant trekking.
+We do not promote any elephant rides.
+Read more about how we reached this decision in our elephant trekking guide.

 Circuses, rodeos and stampedes, bullfighting, canned hunting, walking with lions or other big cats, ostrich riding or dancing bears.